Delivering Well Prepared Teachers Policy

 The state should ensure that new elementary teachers know the science of reading instruction and are prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.

-All new elementary teacher candidates in Florida are required to take the Florida Teacher Certification Exam (FTCE) Elementary Education K-6 test, which addresses the science of reading and is divided into subtests, but because the reading questions are combined with other English/language arts topics without a specific reading subscore, it does not amount to a stand-alone reading test
+All new elementary teacher candidates in Florida are required to take the Florida Teacher Certification Exam (FTCE) Elementary Education K-6 test, which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.

 In its standards for program approval, Florida also requires teacher preparation programs to address the science of reading.

 Elementary teacher candidates must be prepared for the key instructional shifts related to literacy that differentiate college- and career-readiness standards from their predecessors.The testing framework for the Teacher Certification Exam requires teachers to "evaluate and select appropriate instructional strategies" for teaching a variety of informational text.
 However, there is no elaboration to suggest that this includes the instructional shifts toward building content knowledge and vocabulary through increasingly complex informational texts and careful reading of informational and literary texts associated with Florida's college- and career-readiness standards for students.
 The framework further requires teachers to "select appropriate resources for instructional delivery of social science concepts, including complex informational text."

 Reading competencies for elementary teachers also incorporate some mention of informational texts.
 Florida's competencies for its Professional Education test require "knowledge of effective literacy strategies that can be applied across the curriculum to impact student learning," including the following:

 Florida recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.
 The state also noted that Florida requires teacher preparation programs to address "scientifically-researched reading instruction," which NCTQ refers to as "science of reading."